Alessandroinfo/web-component/README.md

+# Getting started

+👨‍💻 This is a code example that showcases the use of Web Components.

+It includes two custom elements:

+1️⃣ `button-enhanced` is an autonomous custom element that creates a button with enhanced styling and a custom click event.

+2️⃣ `paragraph-word-counter` is a customized built-in element that extends the p element and displays the word count of its text content.

+The code also includes lifecycle methods for the button-enhanced custom element that are invoked when the element is connected, disconnected, adopted, or when its attributes change.

+▶️ Open the `index.html` in your browser to see the custom components rendered and the relative console log.

 # Web Components

 Web Components is a set of technologies that allow you to create reusable custom elements, with their functionality